KotwinskiDiego/Simplified-agario-clone/README.md

 - Physics-based smooth mass splitting
 - Leaderboards or score tracking system

+AI is very simple — if the enemy is smaller, it runs away from you; if it’s bigger, it chases you.
 You control a circular player that grows by eating smaller food dots.
 Avoid larger enemies, move towards smaller ones, and try to survive as long as possible!